HazemAbdesamed/legisFrance-data-engineering/Readme.md

 ## Step 2 : Data Modelling and ETL Pipeline

 ### Data modeling
-The fields used retrieved are :
+The fields retrieved are :
 * **title** is the title of the legal text.
 * **nature** is the nature of the legal text.
 * **date** is the signature date of the legal text.